 AFRL Scholars Program

 The Air Force Research Laboratory (AFRL) Scholars Program offers stipend-paid summer internship opportunities to undergraduate and graduate level university students pursuing STEM degrees, as well as upper-level high school students; select locations also offer internships to university students pursuing education-related degrees and K-12 professional educators.
 The selected interns gain valuable hands-on experiences working with full-time AFRL scientists and engineers on cutting-edge research and technology and are able to contribute to unique, research-based projects.
 Graduate interns are able to collaborate with AFRL on current research and incorporate the research into their graduate work.
-In addition to opportunities to perform research for the Air Force Research Lab Munitions Directorate as a Hap Arnold(graduate level college) or Air Armament(undergraduate college) Scholar, you can apply to be a Doolittle Scholar(upper-level high school or college) and assist with our STEM Educational Outreach Programs.
+In addition to opportunities to perform research for the Air Force Research Lab Munitions Directorate as a Hap Arnold(graduate level college) or Air Armament(undergraduate college) Scholar, you can apply to be a Doolittle Scholar(upper-level high school or college).
 More Information